jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 The question is, how do we increase your powers.
 The answer, we'll find out in this book, is better technology, and the self-awareness to use it to improve your life.
 But this isn't a self-help book about making you "happy."
 It's about making you powerful so you can earn your happiness.

-For decades, our way of life has been trying to evolve to the Internet Age.
-But, the established powers of the Industrial Age have been holding us back.
-Our society's ability to deal with life's inevitable pitfalls will only get worse until we completely change our politics.

-Harry Potter bought his own wands for the same reason Luke Skywalker constructed his own lightsabres.
-Every hero must control the levers of power to triumph.
+Your power comes from realizing Harry Potter didn't march for change.
+He bought his own wands for the same reason Luke Skywalker constructed his own lightsabres.
+The lesson is simple.
+The middle-class will only live in the Internet Age when we upgrade our politics to make us fight for society's levers of power.

-Only when the middle-class follows their example, and constructs its own Internet Age apps and electronics, will we live safer, more predictable, and happy lives again.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/VerifiableSmartAsiantrumpetfish' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div><p> <a href="https://gfycat.com/verifiablesmartasiantrumpetfish">via Gfycat</a></p>